 To get a complete understanding of the topic I started with desk research to find the main inconsistencies on Elsevier.com, read user research reports and interviewed content editors.
 Out of these findings, we focused on three topics:

-To create more awareness with the brand by content editors, I created a compressed master brand guide with subjects like the master brand, design principles, writing for digital, localization, SEO, use of images, etc to make more use for content editors.
+To create more awareness with the brand by content editors, I created a compressed master brand guide with subjects like master brand, design principles, writing for digital, localisation, SEO, use of images, etc. All to align the tone of voice of the brand.